patrick-kidger/tinyio/README.md

 - `yield [coro1, coro2, coro3]`: wait on multiple coroutines by putting them in a list, and resume with a list of outputs once all have completed.
 This is what asyncio calls a 'gather' or 'TaskGroup', and what trio calls a 'nursery'.
 - `yield {coro1, coro2, coro3}`: schedule one or more coroutines but do not wait on their result - they will run independently in the background.

-You can safely `yield` the same coroutine multiple times, e.g. perhaps four coroutines have a diamond dependency pattern, with two coroutines each depending on a single shared one.
+If you `yield` on the same coroutine multiple times (e.g. in a diamond dependency pattern) then the coroutine will be scheduled once, and on completion all dependees will receive its output.
+(You can even do this if the coroutine has already finished: `yield` on it to retrieve its output.)

 ### Threading